akshay9594/Artifact-SubSubAnalysis/README.md

 This README describes how to evaluate the artifact for the paper:
 "Recurrence Analysis for Automatic Parallelization of Subscripted Subscripts" submitted to the ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP) 2024.
-This README provides instructions for building from the source files.

 ## What is reproduced?
 The Artifact reproduces major parts of the evaluation results of Experiment 1 and